mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 (for example view the default behaviors, the `year` is only accessible when clicking on the toolbar).
 :::

+## Reverse years

-Intended for use with the standalone year picker, the `reverseYears` prop can be set to show the maximum year first and minimum year at the end of the list.
+The `reverseYears` prop can be set to show the years in descending order starting from the maximum value.

 {{"demo": "DatePickerReverseYears.js"}}